-Before deciding to embark upon a career as a conductor, Dr Urrecho performed professionally as an orchestral musician for twenty years.
-During that time, he appeared with orchestras including the Boston Symphony Orchestra, New World Symphony Orchestra, Vermont Symphony Orchestra, Sao Paulo Symphony Orchestra, Bilbao Symphony Orchestra, Basque Country National Symphony Orchestra, Barcelona Symphony Orchestra and Tenerife Symphony Orchestra— performing under the direction of Maestros Kurt Masur, Seiji Ozawa, James Conlon, Sir Colin Davis, Robert Spano, Gilbert Varga, Juanjo Mena, and Hans Graff, among others.
-His musical sensibility was also informed by sharing the stage with such soloists as Yo-Yo Ma, Luciano Pavarotti, Wynton Marsalis, Mstislav Rostropovich, Joshua Bell among others.
+Before deciding to embark upon a career as a conductor, Maestro Urrecho performed professionally as an orchestral musician for twenty years.
+During that time, he appeared with numerous orchestras including the Boston Symphony Orchestra, New World Symphony Orchestra, Sao Paulo State Symphony Orchestra— performing under the direction of Maestros Kurt Masur, Seiji Ozawa, James Conlon, Sir Colin Davis, Robert Spano, Gilbert Varga, Juanjo Mena, and Hans Graff, among others.

-Dr Urrecho began his music education at a very early age in Arrasate Musical Symphony Orchestra under Maestro Juan Arzamendi.
-After completing upper-level studies at San Sebastian Conservatory with the highest mention, Dr Urrecho was awarded a full scholarship from the Guipuzcoa Government to study at Boston University.
-At Boston University, he was awarded a full scholarship and a graduate assistantship—and won the university concerto competition—before finishing his studies with departmental honours.
-Dr Urrecho was a founding member of the Joven Orquesta de Euskadi, a member of the European Youth Orchestra, and a Fellow at the Spoleto and Tanglewood Music Festivals, in whose orchestras he had the opportunity to work and interact with conductors of the highest calibre.
+He began his music education at the tender age of 6 in Arrasate Musical Symphony Orchestra, under Maestro Juan Arzamendi.
+After completing upper-level studies at San Sebastian Conservatory with high honors, he was awarded a full scholarship from the Guipuzcoa Government to study at Boston University.
+At Boston University, he received a full scholarship and a graduate assistantship and later won the university concerto competition.
+Maestro Urrecho was a founding member of the Joven Orquesta de Euskadi, a member of the European Youth Orchestra, and a Fellow at the Spoleto and Tanglewood Music Festivals, where he had the opportunity to work and interact with conductors of the highest calibre.

-He completed his conducting studies under Maestro Sygmon Kawalla at Chopin University in Warsaw Poland, where he received a postgraduate artist diploma with the highest mention, and from which institution obtained his doctoral degree in opera and orchestral conducting.
+Maestro Urrecho completed conducting studies under Maestro Sygmon Kawalla, at Chopin University in Warsaw, Poland where he received a postgraduate artist diploma and doctoral degree in opera and orchestral conducting.